 There are many books that I am excited about that are releasing in 2021, which makes it difficult to narrow down, but here are my top 5 most anticipated reads for 2021.
-I included an Honorable Mention and a Tentative Hype as two bonus books I am anticipating.
+I included a Tentative Hype amongst the books I am anticipating.
 Every book on this list is by an author I have read from before and am obviously hoping to love.
 Several of my favorite series are continuing and I am so excited!

-Of note: Two of these books are the third in a series and two of them have the word Rising as the second word in their title.
+Of note: Two of these books are the third installment in a series.
 Just a neat little thing I noticed while compiling this list.

 TENTATIVE HYPE: “All’s Well” by: Mona Awad